 Niall Ferguson “The Square and the Tower”

 There is the Square and the Tower; both are networks.
 The tower is the intellectual elite and the square is the general public in this metaphor.
 Ferguson’s findings are that there is a continuum of hierarchical structures as well as social networks.
-History repeats itself in many ways with social media of today.
+History repeats itself in many ways with the social media of today.
 Hierarchically organized family prevail, but then social networks are empowered to challenge the hierarchical order within each era.

 We do in fact flip between the Org Chart of a company and the Network of Family in our own lives, according Niall Ferguson.